villekuosmanen/F1Predict/README.md

 predictions_output_folder=../F1PredictWeb/src/public/data/

 The keys (left side of equation) must remain constant, but the values (right-hand side) can be changed to values you prefer.
 Bu using the example output folder, the predictions are automatically saved to F1ProjectWeb's data folder (if the repositories share the same root folder).

+## Package structure

+The `f1predict` folder contains the models, and utility and common code for running them.
+It is structured in classes and runnable functions.
+This package is designed to be as self-contained as possible, and as such it needs to be locally installed in order to use the scripts and notebooks below.

+The `scripts` folder contains scripts, each corresponding to a particular workflow.
+The shell script `dbUpdater.sh` runs them to generate qualifying an (pre-quali) race predictions, as well as generating all models for most recent data.
+The script `runRaceModel.py` generates post-quali predictions for a particular grid.

+The `notebooks` folder contains Jupyter Notebooks, which are mainly used for evaluating the models, and investigating the data.

 ## How to contribute